Yakupacs/HackerRank-C-Projects/README.md

 # HackerRank-C-Projects

-*My C Projects on the HackerRank.*
+*My solved C Projects on the HackerRank.*

 --------------------------